Once in a while you need to make your hardware project just ‘look nice’. See how.

-When I first designed the rover chassis it was way out of the scale.
-Had a lot of trouble decreasing its wheel width and the rover height, but finally managed to cut unnecessary millimeters of the body and ended up with ca. 24mm lower outline.
+When I first designed the rover's chassis, it was way out of the scale.
+Had a lot of trouble decreasing its wheel width and the rover's height, but finally, managed to cut unnecessary millimeters of the body and ended up with ca. 24 mm lower outline.
 Remember not to be tempted to add too much clearances and material thickness just because you are afraid of the further manufacturing.
-Try it, test it and then implement it or not — final design needs to look final.
+Try it, test it, and then implement it or not — final design needs to look final.

-Everyone is into ‘seamless’ engineering, but not everyone succeeds producing such features.
+Everyone is into ‘seamless’ engineering, but not everyone succeeds in producing such features.

 Apple ‘re-invented’ the word showing us products which seem to be made out of one piece of aluminum.
 But the way to there is long and full of darkness.

 The same rule works for colors of two joined parts.
-If you can’t make sure the parts are the same shade of white — make sure to plan the elements to be contrasting.
-Try to even use colors from the opposite sides of the palette.
+If you can’t make sure the parts are the same shade of white, make sure to plan the elements to be contrasting.
+Try even using the colors from the opposite sides of the palette.

-Especially when working with CAD software, we love to play with the our product edges.
-Although you can freely cut them, round them an complex the outline, remember the process may have an opposite impact on the final product feeling.
+We love to play with our product's edges, especially while working with CAD software.
+Although you can freely cut them, round them and complex the outline, remember the process may have an opposite impact on the final product feeling.

-There are no chamfers in the natural environment, full stop.
+There are no chamfers in the natural environment, period.

 Fillets and rounds, on the other hand, are used to provide more organic feeling.
 You’ll round the edges for injection molding and casting, but not only there.
-When it comes to 3D printing most makers forget about rounding the edges and, as we are accustomed to molded plastics, there’s something odd seeing plastic item with sharp outline.
-Try to think how the part would be processed originally and what are the limits of the process.
+When it comes to 3D printing, most makers forget about rounding the edges and, as we are accustomed to molded plastics, there’s something odd seeing a plastic item with a sharp outline.
+Try to think how the part would be processed originally and what the limits of the process are.

 I decided to implement a cyborg-style design — connect organic round shapes to sharp-edged machined elements.
-The same way was introduced to Turtle robotic arm to make it look more ‘natural’.
+The same way was introduced to Turtle's robotic arm to make it look more ‘natural’.